daudsheikh/myfirst-delta/README.md

 # myfirst-delta
-This is a first my demo Git &amp; GitHub class
+This is a first my demo Git &amp; GitHub class.